Shivam0712/DeepLearningProjects/SemiSupervised_ImageClassification/README.md

 ## Data:

-The data for this experiment was collected from Garden Nerd: Flower Recognition Data Science Competition.
-You can use this link to download data or alternatively you can use Collect and Process Data.ipynb.
+The data for this experiment was collected from [Garden Nerd: Flower Recognition Data Science Competition](https://www.hackerearth.com/problem/machine-learning/flower-recognition/).
+You can use this [link](https://he-public-data.s3-ap-southeast-1.amazonaws.com/HE_Challenge_data.zip) to download data or alternatively you can use [DataCollectionAndPreprocessing](https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/DataCollectionAndPreprocessing.ipynb) notebook.

-Collect and Process Data.ipynb notebook will help you to collect and process data, and make a proper data directory suitable for different methods used in this project.
+[DataCollectionAndPreprocessing](https://github.com/Shivam0712/DeepLearningProjects/blob/master/SemiSupervised_ImageClassification/DataCollectionAndPreprocessing.ipynb) notebook will help you to collect and process data, and make a structured data directory suitable for different methods used in this project.

 ### Exploratory Data Analysis: